-As mentioned, Alfa Romeo is part of the Fiat Chrysler Automobiles (FCA) group.
+As mentioned, Alfa Romeo is part of the Fiat Chrysler Automobiles (FCA) group (which is now part of Stellantis).
 This includes the auto brands Chrysler, Dodge, Jeep, Ram, Fiat, and Alfa Romeo.
 Cars from each of these brands are eligible for Mopar Vehicle Protection plans.

 Below is an overview of each Alfa Romeo extended warranty option.
 Keep in mind that certain details, such as coverage terms, deductible options, and costs, will depend on the dealership from which you purchase coverage.

 Both plans come with perks including 24/7 roadside assistance, rental car reimbursement, trip interruption coverage, and complimentary key fob replacement.

 You must purchase your Alfa Romeo extended warranty contract either when you buy your vehicle or before your car’s original 4-year/50,000-mile basic warranty expires.